moonpiedumplings/moonpiedumplings.github.io/playground/ape-experiments/index.md

 ^C0144:err:virtual:virtual_setup_exception stack overflow 1280 bytes addr 0x952cd2 stack 0x1700b00 (0x1700000-0x1701000-0x1800000)
 ```

-uhhhh.... my Arch Linux install attempts to use wine to load up the python program.
+My Arch Linux install attempts to use wine to load up the python program.
 There are also issues quitting, and I end up having to use pkill to kill python.

 The way to avoid this is to use the [ape loader](https://justine.lol/apeloader/).